Loading

 June 9, 2026 - June 9, 2026

 Agentic engineering is rapidly moving from experimentation into broader strategic discussion.
-As new forms of AI-supported and increasingly agent-driven software delivery emerge, financial institutions are beginning to ask what this development could mean not only for engineering teams, but also for governance, talent, architecture, operating models and future value creation.
+As new forms of AI-supported and increasingly agent-driven software delivery emerge, financial institutions are beginning to ask what this development could mean – not only for engineering teams, but also for value creation, operating models, governance, architecture, and talent.

 To explore these questions, ELCA and SFTI are jointly convening an Emerging Topics Exchange in Bern.
-The format is designed as a curated and moderated exchange for decision makers and experts who want to better understand the current state of the topic, what is still underestimated, and which implications may become relevant for financial services in the coming years.
+The format is designed as a curated and moderated exchange for decision makers and experts who would like to explore the current state of the topic as well as its potential, separate myth from reality, and discuss direct implications as well as second-order effects that may become relevant for financial services in the coming years.

 How can agentic engineering be governed responsibly in regulated environments, and what forms of oversight, accountability and control are required before it can scale?

-What new dependencies emerge through agentic engineering, and how can institutions retain strategic and operational control?
+What new dependencies emerge through agentic engineering, and how can institutions retain strategic and operational control and remain resilient?

 The objective is to arrive at a shared and practice-relevant assessment of the current state, including key observations, implications, open questions and possible follow-up areas for the community.